jundalisay/superb/content/en/maharlika/laws/epira/chapter-2.md

 Prior to the transfer of the transmission functions by NAPOCOR to TRANSCO, and before thepromulgation of the Grid Code, ERC shall ensure that NAPOCOR shall provide to all electric power industry participants open and non-discriminatory access to its transmission system.
 Any violation thereof shall be subject to the fines and penalties imposed herein.

-## SEC.
-9. Functions and Responsibilities
+## Section 9.
+Functions and Responsibilities

 TRANSCO shall: